Estate planning is a difficult task to tackle, but one that shouldn’t be rushed. Watch for these common mistakes.

 Mistake 10: Being disorganized

 You’ve got a plan and it’s up to date — now what?
-Experts say good organization can make a big difference when someone has to step in and handle your finances or estate.
+Good organization can make a big difference when someone has to step in and handle your finances or estate.
 Consider: Do your heirs know which lawyer or accountant you work with?
 Can they find a copy of your will?
 Do they know how to find information about your insurance policies, investments and bank accounts?